jupyterhub/binderhub/doc/create-cloud-resources.rst

 Create your cloud resources
 ===========================

-BinderHub is built on top of JupyterHub, which uses Kubernetes to manage user instances in the cloud.
-You'll first need to set up some cloud resources, and make sure that Kubernetes is running on them, and configure them to work properly with one another.
+BinderHub is built to run on top of Kubernetes, a distributed cluster manager.
+It uses a JupyterHub to launch/manage user servers, as well as a docker registry to cache images.

+To create your own BinderHub, you'll first need to set up a properly configured Kubernetes Cluster on the cloud, and then configure the various components correctly.
+The following instructions will assist you in doing so.

 Setting up Kubernetes on `Google Cloud <https://cloud.google.com/>`_
 --------------------------------------------------------------------

 .. note::

-   Currently, BinderHub only runs on Google Cloud.
-Support for other cloud providers will be added in the future.
+   BinderHub is built to be cloud agnostic, and can run on various cloud providers (as well as bare metal).
+However, here we only provide instructions for Google Cloud as it has been the most extensively-tested.
+   If you would like to help with adding instructions for other cloud providers, `please contact us <https://github.com/jupyterhub/binderhub/issues>`_!

 `Google Container Engine <https://cloud.google.com/container-engine/>`_ (confusingly abbreviated to GKE) is the simplest and most common way of setting